Report: The Situation of the Displaced Children in Syria with escalating violence on the Latakia Coast

 March 6: The First Clashes

-On the evening of March 6, 2025, tensions in Latakia spiralled out of control.
-Assad loyalist insurgents affiliated with Suhayl al-Hasan carried series of coordinated explosions targeted government military checkpoints along the M1 Highway, killing at least 12 government soldiers, kickstarting violence that would see the the coastal region into a new epi-center of bloodshed and humanitarian suffering.
+On the evening of 6 March 2025, tensions in Latakia spiralled out of control.
+Assad loyalist insurgents affiliated with Suhayl al-Hasan carried out a series of coordinated explosions targeting government military checkpoints along the M1 Highway, killing at least 12 government soldiers and kickstarting violence that would turn the coastal region into a new epicentre of bloodshed and humanitarian suffering.

 Current Humanitarian Needs and Displacement Crisis